aydelottetaylor/data_acquisition/README.md

 The repository includes a Python script that scrapes comprehensive team statistics from Sports Reference, compiling them into a standardized format for further use in statistical modeling and analysis.

 ## Contents
-- `scraper.py`: A Python script that scrapes data from specified web sources and saves it in a structured format.
+- `scraper.py`: A Python script that scrapes basketball team data from Sports Reference and saves it in a .csv.
 - `requirements.txt`: A list of Python packages required to run the data acquisition scripts.
 - `README.md`: This file, providing an overview of the repository and its contents.
 - `data/`: A directory where the acquired data files are stored.
-- `{date}-team_stats.csv`: The csv file containing the team stats scraped from today's date.
+- `data/{date}-team_stats.csv`: A csv file containing the team stats scraped from today's date.

 ## Usage
 To use the data acquisition scripts, follow these steps: